Day 2 of my month long series, All About Machine Embroidery, will introduce the first necessary term you will need to know.

 When shopping for designs, you will need to be familiar with your machine’s format.
 Then, check the product description to see what formats are available with the design set.

-Below is a pumpkin machine embroidery applique design for sale here.
-If you are wanting to purchase an individual design like the one below, you would want to look at the portion I’ve circled in orange.
+Below is a pumpkin machine embroidery applique design for sale.
+If you are wanting to purchase an individual design like the one below, you would want to look at the portion I’ve circled in red.

 There, it says ‘file formats’ which means that when you purchase this design, a digital file will be sent to you in all of these formats.
 If your machine is able to read one of these formats, then you will be able to stitch it out on your machine.